YashdalfTheGray/thing-doer/README.md

 # thing-doer

 A distributed doer that does things as asked, in some kind of queue or something.
 More design to come.
+A lot of this design is the first thought and will change as the system evolves.

 ## Sections of this repository